 Educating Recreational Boaters and Improving Crab Trap Float Riggings to Reduce Derelict Fishing Gear

-The South Carolina Department of Natural Resources, the NOAA Marine Debris Program, and the Fishing for Energy partners are teaming up to prevent derelict crab trap generation due to recreational boat strikes.
+The South Carolina Department of Natural Resources, the NOAA Marine Debris Program, and the Fishing for Energy partners teamed up to prevent derelict crab trap generation due to recreational boat strikes.

 Type of Project: Fishing for Energy Grant